This post may contain affiliate links. See our disclosure policy for details.

+When I first purchased Jot It Down, I purchased it as just one component for our first grade language arts curriculum.
 Let me be frank – Jot It Down is not a complete language arts program.
 It is a guide to help you encourage a love of reading, writing, poetry, and art in the younger grades.

-Jot It Down Has Truly Flexible Scheduling
+Jot It Down Review: Flexible Scheduling

 Writing vs. Handwriting

-Jot It Down is More than a Writing Program
+Jot It Down is More just Writing

-Not only do I love having a built-in opportunity to expose my children to these rich and robust aspects of writing, I also find that this immersive, language rich approach is much more effective.
+Jot It Down incorporates art, music, movies, and poetry as part of the process.
+You will be purposefully immersing your kids in the arts.
 The idea behind this immersive focus is that writing is so much more than a simple subject to teach.
-Jot It Down is based on the premise that writing is a tool that we use to express ourselves, ask questions, review information and ultimately, learn how to use language itself effectively.
+Jot It Down is based on the premise that writing is a tool.
+We use writing to express ourselves, ask questions, review information and ultimately, learn how to use language itself effectively.

 Has this review of Jot It Down helped you decide?

 If you’re researching Jot It Down, I would encourage you to download a sample.
 The sample will give you a good idea of the teaching style and what a project will look like.